How to Maximize Your Legal Retainer

-To reduce attorney fees, aim to stick to one form of communication at a time.
+To reduce attorney fees, stick to one form of communication at a time.
 Keep your questions and messages direct and to the point.
 Our brand promise is to return client messages within 24 hours.
 If we are falling short of that standard, please contact our Director of Client Experience, Stacy Grow.

 #4: Send requested items to your legal team- the first time.

-In contested trust and estate matters, you will often need to provide your legal team with supporting documents such as estate planning documents, receipts for expenses, and correspondence with opposing parties and/or their legal counsel.
+In contested trust and estate legal matters, you will often need to provide your legal team with supporting documents such as estate planning documents, receipts for expenses, and correspondence with opposing parties and/or their legal counsel.

 When your legal team requests this information, be sure to deliver it promptly and include everything they requested.
 This will save you money because you won’t be charged for the follow-up reminders from the staff.
-Complying with such requests in a timely fashion helps you maximize your retainer.
+Complying with such requests in a timely fashion helps you maximize your legal retainer.

 #5: If possible, consider settling outside of court.